 …

 The Management MAC Configuration field if present shall be set as per 10.38.10.3.10

+The Number Of Responders field if present indicates the number of responders that are requested to participate in the subsequent ranging phase.
+The Number Of Responders field when set to N (N > 0) indicates that the Advertising Response Compact frame is requesting one-to-many ranging from a group of N+1 connected responders.
+The field value of 0 is reserved.

 When the Message Control field value is 0x20 the Message Content field shall be formatted as shown in Figure 57.